orenlo/Auto-Reminder-Device/README.md

 Setup Instructions:
 1. ESP32 Base Station Setup:
-•	Copy the code of the ESP32 boards as the base station.
+•	Copy the code of the ESP32 boards as the base station .
 •	Connect the base station ESP32 to your Wi-Fi network.
 2. ESP32 in the Glasses Case Setup:
 •	Copy the second ESP32 board to fit inside the glasses case.